rgiosa10/mr-robogers-neighborhood/README.md

 modifyArray(numberArray);
 Expected Output: "Beep!"

-Test: "It coverts any value that has 1 to 'Beep'"
+Test: "It coverts any value that has 1 to 'Boop'"
 Code:
 const text: "2";
 modifyArray(numberArray);
 Expected Output: "Boop!"

-Test: "It coverts any value that has 1 to 'Beep'"
+Test: "It coverts any value that has 1 to 'Won't you be my neighbor"
 Code:
 const text: "3";
 modifyArray(numberArray);